| |

 by going though the remaining nine stages.
 The experience of emptiness of

 the Hînayâna Arhat is identified with the Sixth Stage.
-When the last
+Beyond the Seventh

 innate delusion is removed, Buddhahood is nearly at hand ;